dvidelabs/poly.shell/doc/api/shell.md

     shell().run("ls", function(ec, capture) {
         if(!ec)
-          console.log("output was: " + capture() + "!");
+          console.log("output was: " + capture.out() + "!");
-    }
+    });

+Notice that `capture` is an object with two functions:
+`capture.out([encoding = 'utf8'])` and `capture.err([encoding =
-Notice that `capture` is a function that we call to access the captured output.
-This converts the internal buffers to a string while avoiding the conversion for commands that do not need it.
+'utf8'])`.
+Each call converts the captured buffers to a string with the optional encoding.

-The capture is limited to 64K, but can be changed using the `option.captureLimit` in the Shell constructor (this is also a site configuration option).
+The capture is limited to 64K per stream, but this can be changed using the `option.captureLimit` in the Shell constructor (this is also a site configuration option).
 Any output beyond the limit will not show up in the output() function, but will still be written to the output stream.
 Capturing can be disabled by setting `captureLimit = 0` If no callback is given, output is not captured at all, but still written to the output stream.

 ### Redirecting Output